4nd2in/edu/pages/LPI Essentials.md

 ### Questions
 	- #### 1.
 How is Debian GNU/Linux different from Ubuntu?
 Name two aspects.
 		-
 		- Debian's main goal is reliability and stability.
-Hence, it is mainly used for servers.
 The goal of Ubuntu is ease of use.
-Therefore a lot of beginners use Ubuntu
 	- #### 2.
 What are the most common environments/platforms Linux is used for?
 Name three different environments/platforms and name one distribution you can use for each.
 		- Servers -> Debian
 		- Embedded Systems -> Android